RohanV01/Chemiformatics-Calculation-for-Drug-Discovery/README.md

 This repository provides a collection of Jupyter notebooks that demonstrate how to compute SMILES representations, molecular descriptors, and Morgan fingerprints for various compounds using Python.
 These notebooks serve as a practical guide for researchers and enthusiasts interested in chemoinformatics and molecular property analysis.

 ## Requirements💻:
-Python 3.x
+Python 3,
-Jupyter Notebook
+Jupyter Notebook,
-RDKit (for molecular computations) numpy pandas
+RDKit (for molecular computations), numpy, pandas